robotology/idyntree/README.md

 ###### Installers
 There are several installers that provide the binary dependencies of iDynTree on Windows.

-In particular you can run the binary installer of YARP ( http://www.yarp.it/download.html#download_windows ) to install Eigen3, Qt5 and YARP itself, the binary installer of ICUB software ( http://wiki.icub.org/wiki/Windows:_installation_from_sources#Getting_iCub.27s_dependenceis ) to install Ipopt and ICUB and the robotology-additional-dependencies installer ( https://github.com/robotology-playground/robotology-additional-dependencies ) to install Libxml2 .
+In particular you can run the [binary installer of YARP](http://www.yarp.it/download.html#download_windows) to install Eigen3, Qt5 and YARP itself, the [binary installer of ICUB software](http://wiki.icub.org/wiki/Windows:_installation_from_sources#Getting_iCub.27s_dependenceis) to install Ipopt and ICUB, and the [robotology-additional-dependencies installer](https://github.com/robotology-playground/robotology-additional-dependencies) to install Libxml2 .
 **Important: make sure that you are installing the 64-bit installers, if you want to compile the robotology-superbuild using the the 64-bit compiler!**
 These installers will set automatically all the enviroment variables necessary to make sure that these libraries are found by CMake, and they will modify the PATH enviroment variable to make sure that the libraries can be used when launching the programs that use them.